 filtering of the differential- and common mode signal from the mains.

-Figure 6 — Test arrangement for measuring the conducted asymmetric disturbances from the PLT port
+Figure 6 — Test arrangement for measuring the conducted asymmetric disturbances from the PLC port

 Measurement Uncertainty

-The results of measurements of signals or disturbances from PLT apparatus shall reference the measurement instrumentation uncertainty considerations where they are contained in EN55016-4-2.
+The results of measurements of signals or disturbances from PLC apparatus shall reference the measurement instrumentation uncertainty considerations where they are contained in EN 55016-4-2.

 Determining compliance with the limits in this standard shall be based on the results of the compliance measurement, not taking into account measurement instrumentation uncertainty.
 However, the measurement uncertainty of the measurement instrumentation and its associated connections between the various instruments in the measurement chain shall be calculated and both the measurement results and the calculated uncertainty shall appear in the test report.